ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 * Process files asynchronously, in an event driven fashion
 * Stream responses in real-time using Server-Side Events.
 * Role-based access control over users and user groups as well as features and feature groups (including files).
-* On a more technical side: we cared about developer productivity
+* On a more technical side: we cared about developer productivity, so we developed:
-    * Developed fast and thus cheap CI pipelines,
+    * fast and thus cheap CI pipelines, that, not only checks the code correctness statically and dynamically, but also builds the app using cache from previous builds.
     * Used modern virtual environment management, and
     * Had 80%+ test coverage such that,
         * We do not over-burden ourselves with testing, making sure that everything works,